NeoGranular/lanyon/_posts/2016-10-09-martial-god-chapter-01-54.md

 Especially the aftermath.
 However, they never expected that killing a spirit beast would turn out to be this troublesome.
 <!--more-->

-Fortunately, He Yiming emerged as a new force and indescribable killed the spirit beast in one strike.
+Fortunately, He Yiming emerged as a new force and indescribably killed the spirit beast in one strike.
 Otherwise, after preparing so meticulously, they would still have suffered a huge loss.

 However, since the gold-crowned python had been killed, He Yiming need not concern himself with the subsequent matters.